Orlandohmor84/miyagii/README.md

 ## What is this repository for ##

-* Miyagii Coming Soon Page
+* Miyagie Coming Soon Page
 * Hosted on Github Pages
 * Version 0.0